Corporate governance disclosure checklist

 About Corporate Governance Disclosure requirements

 Companies with a listing on the main securities market of the Irish Stock Exchange are required to state in their annual report whether they comply with the UK Corporate Governance Code and the Irish Corporate Governance Annex.
 Where they do not comply they are required to give a fulsome explanation.
-In addition Irish law (SI 450 of 2009 as amended by SI 83 of 2010) impose legal requirements on certain companies (those meeting the definition of “public interest entities”) regarding the content of their corporate governance disclosures.
+In addition Irish law (section 1373 of the Companies Act 2014) impose legal requirements on certain traded companies regarding the content of their corporate governance disclosures.
 The disclosures required are complex and the variety of sources setting out the requirements make corporate governance reporting a cumbersome and complex process.
 As a result it is often difficult to determine whether the disclosures are fully in compliance with the variety of rules that may apply.